danmia/pcapdaemon/README.md

  * duration - Max amount of time to capture for
  * bytes - Max bytes to capture.
 Note this will not be exact as that would require slicing a packet in half.
  * packetdebug - Print / log captured packet metadata.
 True or false.
 Defaults to false.
+ * logrequest - Print / log the json request that was received.
+Boolean: defaults to false
  * folder - S3 folder inside your bucket // S3 ONLY
  * bucket - S3 bucket // S3 ONLY
  * folder - S3 ACL // S3 ONLY